gorcz/ports/README.md

 The same rule applies when it comes to mocks.
 If any interface is changed that affects mocks, please commit generated `.go` files.

+# Technical test requirements

+- README.md explains how to run service and test it.
+- A Docker image after compilation contains only binary file for service.
+Two phase image building is applied.
+- Service handles certain signals correctly and shutdown gracefully.